 Also consider that the established RDA is based on people eating a standard western diet and that those people will likely need much more of some nutrients to cover for the damage done by other foods.

 For example, if you eat low carb, you need much less vitamin C because carbs and vitamin C are in competition for absorption.
-This is why native Americans didn’t get scurvy while new settlers where plagued by it.
+This is why Native Americans didn’t get scurvy while new settlers were plagued by it.

-Eating grains will also reduce absorption of most minerals, which surely makes the RDA higher for those minerals.
+Eating grains will also reduce absorption of most minerals, which surely makes the need higher for those minerals.

 Vitamin D, fish oil and probiotics